SAP-samples/abap-platform-refscen-flight/README.md

 For more information, see [Setting the System Change Option](https://help.sap.com/docs/SAP_NETWEAVER_750/4a368c163b08418890a406d413933ba7/5738de9b4eb711d182bf0000e829fbfe.html).

 ## Enable Import of BDEF Extension Via ZABAPGIT
 The current reference scenario contains behavior definition extensions.
 To be able to import them via ZABAPGIT into your ABAP system with application server 7.57, you need to import the correction measure described in [SAP Note 3268158](https://launchpad.support.sap.com/#/notes/3268158).
+If you are on support package 01 or higher, you can skip this step.
 1. Go to <em>Note Assistant</em> (transaction `SNOTE`).
 2. Click on <em>Download SAP Note</em> and enter Note Number `3268158`.
 3. Implement the correction by clicking on <em> Menu > SAP Note</em> and choose <em>Implement SAP Note</em>